Influence of Trotterization error on single-particle tunneling: Discussion

-where we neglected the subleading second term in Eq.~(\ref{eq:exact-upper-bound}).
+where we neglected the subleading second term in Eq.~(\ref{eq:exact-upper-bound}), which is justified for small $\delta t$.
 In comparison to the estimate of Eq.~(\ref{eq:energy-shift-estimation}), the upper bound is tight as a function of $\delta t$ and $\Lambda=\text{max}\left\{ P,J/2\right\} $, while the overall energy scale $n_{\text{cl}}\Delta$ is replaced by its model-blind upper bound $n\Lambda$ up to an overall numerical coefficient.
+We also note that, while bound~(\ref{eq:exact-upper-bound}) applies to arbitrary initial state of a chain of qubits, reducing the problem to the single-particle subspace only changes the overall prefactor and thus does not alter the qualitative behavior.

 However, the rigorous bound~(\ref{eq:exact-upper-bound}) predictably fails to accurately reflect the structure of error at large times.
 After $r=t/\delta t$ Trotter steps, the upper bound on the error in the evolution operator reads~\citep[Sec.
 F.2.1, Eq.
 (86)]{childs_quantum-simulations-with-speedup}